 The Company's amended and restated bylaws also require advanced notice of any stockholder proposal for nomination of candidates for election as a director.
 Any stockholder considering a proposal for nomination of candidates for election as a director should carefully review the Company's amended and restated bylaws, which describe the timing, procedural and substantive requirements for such proposal.
-Proposals for director nominations must be received no earlier than August 4, 2023 and no later than September 3, 2023; provided that in the event that the date of the 2023 annual meeting is advanced more than 30 days prior to or delayed by more than 30 days after the anniversary of this year's annual meeting, notice by a stockholder to be timely must be received no earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of (i) the 90th day prior to such annual meeting or (ii) the close of business on the 10th day following the day on which public announcement of the date of such meeting is first made.
+Proposals for director nominations must be received no earlier than April 6, 2024 and no later than May 6, 2024; provided that in the event that the date of the 2024 annual meeting is advanced more than 30 days prior to or delayed by more than 30 days after the anniversary of this year's annual meeting, notice by a stockholder to be timely must be received no earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of (i) the 90th day prior to such annual meeting or (ii) the close of business on the 10th day following the day on which public announcement of the date of such meeting is first made.

-Director Nominations by a Stockholder Intending to Solicit Proxies for the 2023 Annual Meeting of Stockholders
+Director Nominations by a Stockholder Intending to Solicit Proxies for the 2024 Annual Meeting of Stockholders

-In addition to satisfying all the requirements under the Company's bylaws, to comply with the SEC's new universal proxy rules for the Company's 2023 annual meeting, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth all of the information required by Rule 14a-19 under the Exchange Act no later than October 3, 2023 provided that the date of the meeting has not changed by more than 30 calendar days.
+In addition to satisfying all the requirements under the Company's bylaws, to comply with the SEC's new universal proxy rules for the Company's 2024 annual meeting, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth all of the information required by Rule 14a-19 under the Exchange Act no later than June 5, 2024 provided that the date of the meeting has not changed by more than 30 calendar days.
 If such meeting date is changed by more than 30 days, then notice must be provided by the later of 60 calendar days prior to the date of the annual meeting or the 10th calendar day following the day on which public announcement of the date of the annual meeting is first made.
+If the stockholder does not also comply with the requirements of Rule 14a-4(c)(2) under the Exchange Act, we may exercise discretionary voting authority under proxies that we solicit to vote in accordance with our best judgment on any such stockholder proposal or nomination.
+To make a submission or to request a copy of our amended and restated bylaws, stockholders should contact our Corporate Secretary.